TelmoFrank/Merd-stack/README.md

-# Merd-stack for goals example
+# Merd-stack for goals examples